Agilis-Ingenium/infrastructure-as-code/README.md

   - [X] See **backend/main.tf** for Terraform code to perform this
   - [X] Run the GH Actions workflow "Backend" _manually_ from the GH console (only ever run this once ❗)
   - [X] Successfully run - the backend is in place 🧑‍🚀

+The AWS account is setup, the domain is ready, the Terraform backend is in place...
+All set 🚀

 #### Sources:
 - [https://www.youtube.com/watch?v=FTgvgKT09qM](https://www.youtube.com/watch?v=FTgvgKT09qM)